 Vodafone Egypt Foundation believes that technology has the power to standardize learning opportunities, unlocking quality learning for those in the most remote or underprivileged communities.
-Vodafone Egypt Foundation has partnered with Hayah Karima foundation and granted access to 100 schools at Hayah Karima villages, underprivileged communities, to provide the schools with the Ta3limy full ecosystem, hardware, connectivity, and digital content along with raising awareness on digital learning.
+Vodafone Egypt Foundation has partnered with Hayah Karima foundation and granted access to 103 schools including 3 at Tahya Misr Al Alamein Schools, and 100 schools at Hayah Karima villages, underprivileged communities, to provide the schools with the Ta3limy full ecosystem, hardware, connectivity, and digital content along with raising awareness on digital learning.

-VF Foundation - Instant Network Schools
+VF Foundation -Instant Network Schools